Parvez Butt

-Parvez Butt (Urdu: پرویز بٹ; b.
-4 October 1942; NI, HI, SI, PE) is a Pakistani mechanical engineer and public official who served as the chairman of the Pakistan Atomic Energy Commission from 2001 till 2006.
+Parvez Butt NI, HI, SI, PE (4 October 1942 – 26 July 2026) was a Pakistani mechanical engineer and public official who served as the chairman of the Pakistan Atomic Energy Commission from 2001 until 2006.

-His career is mostly spent at the Pakistan Atomic Energy Commission's nuclear power division before chairing the agency, and went to serve in the Musharraf administration as a policy adviser on science as a Federal Secretary, from 2006 until 2008.
+His career was mostly spent at the Pakistan Atomic Energy Commission's nuclear power division before he chaired the agency, and went to serve in the Musharraf administration as a policy adviser on science as a Federal Secretary, from 2006 until 2008.
 He continued his public service when he joined the Gilani administration as a policy adviser on nuclear energy at the Planning Commission which he served until 2013.

-Biography
+Early life and education

-Parvez Butt was born in Gujranwala, Punjab in India on 4 October 1942 where he did his schooling and matriculation.
-He attended the University of Engineering and Technology (UET) in Lahore where he graduated with Bachelor of Science (BS) in mechanical engineering in 1962, and went to attend the University of Toronto in Canada to pursue higher studies in engineering in 1963.
+Butt was born on 4 October 1942 in Gujranwala, Punjab Province of British India, where he did his schooling and matriculation.
+He attended the University of Engineering and Technology (UET) in Lahore where he graduated as a Bachelor of Science (BS) in mechanical engineering in 1962, and went on to attend the University of Toronto in Canada to pursue higher studies in engineering in 1963.

-In 1965, Butt graduated with Master of Science (MS) in nuclear engineering from the University of Toronto.
+In 1965, Butt graduated as a Master of Science (MS) in nuclear engineering from the University of Toronto.